palmer159/computational-neuro/README.md

 ## How to read
-You can browse the entire guide right here on git https://github.com/palmer159/computational-neuro/tree/main/chapters, or choose to run a local web server using the instructions below.
+You can browse the entire guide right here on git https://github.com/palmer159/computational-neuro/tree/main/chapters, or choose to run a local web server using the instructions below (some architecture or illustrations will render better).

 ## Design notes